michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 It will be installed with Python 'pip'.

 > IMPORTANT NOTE: Installing the plug-in, you could be forced to call 'pyenv', 'python' or 'pip' with absolute file paths.
 This will bypass possible path conflicts, which will be resolved during this installation/docking of this plugin.
-Use the 'where' command to uniquely identify the absolute paths to the related executables.
+Use the 'where' command to uniquely identify the absolute paths to the 'pyenv'-related executables.

 ~~~{.cmd}
 where pip